zalando/pg_view/README.md

 * if we can't get either the port/host or port/socket_directory pair, bail out.

-If the program is unable to detect connection arguments using the algorithm above it's possible to specify those arguments manually using the configuration file supplied with -C option.
+If the program is unable to detect connection arguments using the algorithm above it's possible to specify those arguments manually using the configuration file supplied with -c option.
 This file should consist of one or more sections, containing key = value pairs.
 Each section's title represents a database cluster name, this name is only used to for display purposes (the actual name of the DB to connect to can be specified by the dbname parameter and is 'postgres' by default), and the key - value pairs should contain connection parameters.
 The valid keys are: